green-code-initiative/ecocode-common/doc/HOWTO.md

 ### Maven Central publish process

-- go to "Action" tab of `creedengo` repository
+- go to "Action" tab of `creedengo-rules-specifications` repository
 - click on "Publish to Maven Central" workflow
 - click on "Run workflow" list button
 - choose a tag version (and not a branch because SNAPSHOT version won't be published on Maven Central)